metio/terraform-provider-k8s/docs/data-sources/trust_cert_manager_io_bundle_v1alpha1_manifest.md

 Optional:

 - `additional_formats` (Attributes) AdditionalFormats specifies any additional formats to write to the target (see [below for nested schema](#nestedatt--spec--target--additional_formats))
-- `config_map` (Attributes) ConfigMap is the target ConfigMap in Namespaces that all Bundle sourcedata will be synced to. (see [below for nested schema](#nestedatt--spec--target--config_map))
+- `config_map` (Attributes) ConfigMap is the target ConfigMap in Namespaces that all Bundle source data will be synced to. (see [below for nested schema](#nestedatt--spec--target--config_map))
-- `namespace_selector` (Attributes) NamespaceSelector will, if set, only sync the target resource inNamespaces which match the selector. (see [below for nested schema](#nestedatt--spec--target--namespace_selector))
+- `namespace_selector` (Attributes) NamespaceSelector will, if set, only sync the target resource in Namespaces which match the selector. (see [below for nested schema](#nestedatt--spec--target--namespace_selector))
-- `secret` (Attributes) Secret is the target Secret that all Bundle source data will be synced to.Using Secrets as targets is only supported if enabled at trust-manager startup.By default, trust-manager has no permissions for writing to secrets and can only read secrets in the trust namespace. (see [below for nested schema](#nestedatt--spec--target--secret))
+- `secret` (Attributes) Secret is the target Secret that all Bundle source data will be synced to.
+Using Secrets as targets is only supported if enabled at trust-manager startup.
+By default, trust-manager has no permissions for writing to secrets and can only read secrets in the trust namespace. (see [below for nested schema](#nestedatt--spec--target--secret))

 <a id="nestedatt--spec--target--additional_formats"></a>
 ### Nested Schema for `spec.target.additional_formats`

 Optional:

-- `jks` (Attributes) JKS requests a JKS-formatted binary trust bundle to be written to the target.The bundle has 'changeit' as the default password.For more information refer to this link https://cert-manager.io/docs/faq/#keystore-passwords (see [below for nested schema](#nestedatt--spec--target--additional_formats--jks))
+- `jks` (Attributes) JKS requests a JKS-formatted binary trust bundle to be written to the target.
+The bundle has 'changeit' as the default password.
+For more information refer to this link https://cert-manager.io/docs/faq/#keystore-passwords (see [below for nested schema](#nestedatt--spec--target--additional_formats--jks))
-- `pkcs12` (Attributes) PKCS12 requests a PKCS12-formatted binary trust bundle to be written to the target.The bundle is by default created without a password. (see [below for nested schema](#nestedatt--spec--target--additional_formats--pkcs12))
+- `pkcs12` (Attributes) PKCS12 requests a PKCS12-formatted binary trust bundle to be written to the target.
+The bundle is by default created without a password. (see [below for nested schema](#nestedatt--spec--target--additional_formats--pkcs12))

 <a id="nestedatt--spec--target--additional_formats--jks"></a>
 ### Nested Schema for `spec.target.additional_formats.jks`